NJPW Lion's Break Collision preview: Two matches set for tonight New Japan World show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s New Japan Pro Wrestling Lion’s Break Collision series.

 Powell’s POV: The series streams Fridays in July on the New Japan World streaming service at 9CT/10ET.
-The first match has a 10-minute time limit, and the second match has a 15-minute time limit.
+The tag match has a 15-minute time limit, and the singles match has a 20-minute time limit.

 Be the first to comment